Dragon Squad: Plot

-Back at HQ, Hon Sun dies of his injuries and Suet is remembered by her comrades and even her target (Cameo by Andy On) After condolences for Suet.
+Back at HQ, Hon Sun dies of his injuries but with his last breath told Kong to forgive the past and give the youngsters a chance at redemption and he was indeed over his head, just as Kong told him.
+Suet is remembered by her comrades and even her target (Cameo by Andy On).
+After condolences for Suet.
 The team decides to catch the operatives using all the training.
 A China agency attempts to deport them but they are saved by Kong who only recently discovers the operatives true intentions.
+The operatives want the microfilm because it contains the bank account numbers of the Duen brothers which contain millions of dollars.
 Their plan is then mobilized.

 Ho gets to Yu Ching first luring her away from the operatives tricking her in believing he is a friend of Petros.
 Jun shoots Ching's car tire so Petros would pick her up.
 Ho then leads the operatives to an abandoned warehouse where Jun ambushes Yuet.
-Joe then enters the inside and is rammed by forklift by Jie.
-However Jie underestimates and after a few struggles Jie manages to impale Joe onto a large sign nail and electrocute him to death with a shock wire.
-Jun enters an intense sniper battle and eventually shoots Yuet dead.
-Kong finally defeats Ko, and with Ko committing suicide by stabbing himself.
+Joe then enters the warehouse and is instantly rammed with a forklift driven by Jie.
+However Jie underestimated Joe and after a few struggles, Jie manages to impale Joe onto a large sign nail and electrocute him to death with a live wire.
+Jun enters an intense sniper battle against Yuet at a cemetery.
+Jun initially lost the fight and just as he was crawling away, Yuet tries to execute Jun but just as she was about to fire, Jun threw a glass vase at her direction and the bullet shattered the glass, impaling Yuet's eyes causing her to go blind and Jun grabs her rifle away from her.
+In a blind rage, Yuet draws her knife and charges at Jun.
+Jun eventually retaliates and guns Yuet down with her.
+Kong finally defeats Ko after an intense swordfight, and with Ko committing suicide by stabbing himself.